Embody

 Tradeoffs: Oral semaglutide has lower bioavailability and weaker clinical evidence than injectable.
 The clinical-oversight depth is lighter than the medical-focused programs above.

-The decision usually comes down to three questions.
+Picking the best online GLP-1 program for your situation usually comes down to three questions.

 • Branded or compounded?
 If you specifically want FDA-approved Wegovy or Zepbound, MEDVi or Sequence are the cheapest paths.
 If compounded is fine, Henry Meds, Mochi, and TrimRx cover the $99 to $199 range.